-Rationale: This exam will assess your knowledge and understanding of modules 1 to 3 content.
+Task Description: This exam will assess your knowledge and understanding of modules 1 to 3 content.
 All course materials and readings as well as information provided in learning experiences may be included in the exam.

-Evidence of Learning Task details: This exam may include a combination of Multiple Choice and Short Answer questions.
+This exam may include a combination of Multiple Choice and Short Answer questions.
 Further information will be provided in the evidence of learning task descriptor published on the course site.
 All course content is examinable.